fotosyn/berrycam/README.md

 cd berrycam
 ```

 You can now check the required script has been downloaded.
-In the comman line, enter again:
+In the command line, enter again:

 ```
 ls